wovo/torsor/readme.md

 The result is the result of the same comparison on the base value: ( t op c ) or (c op t ).

+- for each torsor\< B > b and ostream-like s:

+  ( s << b )

+  This operation is provided if and only if s provides a << operator for a char, and a - operator and a << operator for b.
+The b value is printed, prefixed by a '@' character.

+  This print operator is provided for debug-logging purposes.
+A real application will likely either never print torsors, or define more specific print functions.
+Note that the print operator is not a friend, it uses ( t - decltype( t )() ) to retrieve the base value of the torsor.

+The requirements required for providing each operation are checked by concepts.

 All operators are const and constexpr, where appropriate.
 There are currently no exception annotations
 (I work with -fno-exceptions).
-The library itself doen't generate any exceptions, but the operations it does with the base type could.
+The library itself doesn't generate any exceptions, but the operations it does on the base type could.

+The library has no dependencies, mot even on any part of the standard library.

 ------------------------------------------------------------------------------